-Students in grades 3-5 who receive nine or more demerits within one quarter will result in a 1-3 day in-school suspension, out of school suspension, or expulsion may be necessary and a conference with teachers, parent(s)/guardian(s), the student, and the principal to devise a formal behavior plan of action and further steps.
-Demerit totals revert to ZERO at the beginning of each quarter.
+Students in grades 3-5 who receive nine or more demerits result in a 1-3 day in-school suspension, out of school suspension, or expulsion may be necessary and a conference with teachers, parent(s)/guardian(s), the student, and the principal to devise a formal behavior plan of action and further steps.
+Demerit totals revert to ZERO at the semester.